-- Silicon Solar cell Technology, including materials, cells and modules - Inorganic Thin film PV - Organic PV and organic-inorganic hybrid technologies such as perovskites - Concentrated PV (CPV) - PV systems and applications - Mobility and Training and use of Infrastructures
+- Silicon Solar cell Technology, including materials, cells and modules - Inorganic Thin film PV - Organic PV and organic-inorganic hybrid technologies such as perovskites - Concentrated PV (CPV) - PV systems and applications - Improved durability and reliability of modules and systems - Mobility and Training and use of Infrastructures started beginning of 2014 and will finish at the end of December 2017.
+A high number of EERA PV members are partners of this CHEETAH project, which focuses on the following topics:

-It means that now, this Joint Programme covers most aspects of solar photovoltaics, along the value chain from solar cells to modules and systems for several applications.
-Downstream the value chain, the objectives are to offer new integrated services and cost efficient solutions for the European citizen.
+Therefore, this Joint Programme covers most aspects of solar photovoltaics, along the value chain from solar cells to modules and systems for several applications.
+Downstream the value chain, the objectives are to offer new integrated services and cost efficient solutions for the European citizens.

-Finally, the EERA Joint Programme on PV complements the Integrated Research Programme (IRP) on Photovoltaics (of which the project acronym is CHEETAH), which was submitted in January 2013 in response to the IRP call and started beginning of 2014 for a duration of 48 months.
-A high number of EERA PV members are partners of this CHEETAH project, which falls into the category of Coordination and Support Action and Collaborative Project (CSA-CP), combined in a closely co-ordinated manner:
+Finally, the EERA Joint Programme on PV complements the Integrated Research Programme (IRP) on Photovoltaics (of which the project acronym is CHEETAH), which was submitted in January 2013 in response to the IRP call.
+The CHEETAH project (www.cheetah-project.eu)

-- Integrating activities to lay the foundations for long-lasting research cooperation,

-- Exchange of researchers,

-- Joint activities to foster the use of existing research facilities

-- Joint research activities,

-- Transfer of knowledge activities
+- Integrating activities to lay the foundations for long-lasting research cooperation, - Exchange of researchers, - Joint activities to foster the use of existing research facilities - Joint research activities with a focus on reducing material consumption for wafer-based, inorganic, and organic photovoltaics. - Transfer of knowledge activities